Botox

 What is the recovery time?

-Botox takes about 4 to 7 days to take effect with maximum benefits seen around 2 weeks.
+Botox onset is usually 4 to 7 days after treatment with maximum benefits seen around 2 weeks.
 If any adjustment or “touch-ups” are necessary, it is best to wait about 2 weeks after the treatment when the full effect can be seen.

-The improvement generally lasts about 3-6 months; the effect gradually fades as muscle activity returns.
+The improvement generally lasts 3 months; the effect gradually fades as muscle activity returns.
 With continued treatment, patients often note longer-lasting results.

 Are there any side effects?